 Since the key point detection model already provides 2D observations which are well-associated between frames, we take them as landmarks for camera pose estimation.
 We set the camera pose in the target frame.
 As landmarks are fixed on the target, pose estimation is not influenced when the target is moving in the world frame.
 This is particularly advantageous in the case of dynamic target data collection.
-To realize an efficient, robust, and initialization-free estimation module, we leverage the recent advance in neural-fashioned structure from motion, i.e. the DPESFM [30] for initial pose estimation.
+To realize an efficient, robust, and initialization-free estimation module, we leverage the recent advance in neural-fashioned structure from motion, i.e. the DPESFM [31] for initial pose estimation.
 Given key point locations, the DPESFM produces a good initial guess for poses and points to be estimated.
 With a least-square bundle adjustment for refinement, accurate camera poses and 3D points can be recovered efficiently and precisely.
+Note that using DPESFM for initialization is not a must, conventional 3D initialization methods like least-square triangulation are also viable alternatives.